robenkleene/design-references/houdini/houdini-cameras.md

 # Houdini Cameras

 - To view through a camera, use the camera menu in the upper right of the viewport.
+- `\`: Restore previous camera view (so you can switch back to it after you've selected it once)

 ## Frustum